Chris.luChris.lu header image, displaying an 80s style landscape and sunset

 New features in Next.js before v13

 Since version v10.2.1 Next.js enabled Incremental type checking, making builds much faster and then in version 12.
 Next.js typescript compilation got another speed boost, because Next.js started using "SWC" a compiler written in Rust.
-For a bit of history and more in-depth information, check out their Next.js "SWC compiler" documentation.
+For a bit of history and more in-depth information, check out their Next.js "compiler using SWC" documentation.
 Also in version 12 Next.js they started experimenting with React Server Components (alpha version).
 This version of Next.js did NOT include the app directory yet.

 Next.js v13